strug-hub/VikNGS/source/parameters.rst

 Read Depth High/Low Cutoff
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Samples with read depth above this threshold are considered high read depth samples (default=30).
-This is only used for the vRVS test if reaad depth values are provided in the sample infomation file.
+This is only used for the vRVS test if read depth values are provided in the sample infomation file.

 Collapse Variants
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-See information on the :ref:`BED file section <bed_file>` on the Inout page for details.
+See information on the :ref:`BED file section <bed_file>` on the Input page for details.

 Testing Parameters